mkerkstra/do-not-run-this/README.md

-*Psst — looking for a more complete solution?
-Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

-*Looking for a shareable component template instead?
-You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)*

 ---

 # svelte app

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This was created with a project template for [Svelte](https://svelte.dev) apps.
+Then updated to use typescript with [tsconfig/svelte](https://github.com/tsconfig/bases#svelte-tsconfigjson)

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+More on Svelte:
+*Psst — looking for a way better svelte examples?
+Check out [SvelteKit](https://kit.svelte.dev)*

 ```bash
 npx degit sveltejs/template svelte-app